-Hershey unveils new chocolate frosted donut KIT KAT bar
+Hershey unveils new chocolate frosted donut Kit Kat bar

 HERSHEY, Pa.
-(WHTM) – Hershey has unveiled a new sweet treat straight from the bakery, a new Chocolate Frosted Donut flavored KIT KAT.
+(WHTM) – Hershey has unveiled a new treat straight from the bakery: a Chocolate Frosted Donut flavored Kit Kat.

-The new flavor, which Hershey says is like “biting into a fresh donut, with milk chocolate layered delicately on top of donut flavored creme” will be available starting on November 17.
+The new flavor, which Hershey says is like “biting into a fresh donut, with milk chocolate layered delicately on top of donut flavored creme,” will be available starting on Nov.
+17.

 The bars will be available in standard and king sizes.

-Hershey also told fans “donut worry, the KIT KAT® Chocolate Frosted Donut Flavored Bar is here to stay all year round.”
+Hershey also stated, “donut worry, the Kit Kat Chocolate Frosted Donut Flavored Bar is here to stay all year round.”